 At this point we have everything we need in terms of configuration and credentials.
 Time to do a bit of coding.

 It's time to test if everything works correctly.
-Let's create a simple contact form page as a meaningful example to give you a broader picture.
+Let's create a simple contact form as an example.

-First of all you have to create a new controller class called ContactController
+First of all you have to create a new controller class called ContactController.
+In terminal go to the root of your project and type:

 Route::get('/contact', [ContactController::class, 'getContactForm'])->name('contact.get');